Junbol-Frontend-Mentor/Intro-component-with-sign-up-form/README.md

 ### What I learned

-- creating all the logic in Javascript fot the form validation.
+- Creating all the logic in Javascript fot the form validation.
 - The use of regular expressions: I have to say this was tough, this makes this challenge not for newbies 🤪.
 Just check the  password one 🤣.
 - The use of focusout 🔍
 - Using nextElementSibling to target html elements 👨‍👧‍👦.